 (b) The offender is a student in a school, college, university, or a course of vocational or technical training designed to fit the student for gainful employment.

 (c) The offender has an employment handicap, as determined by an examination acceptable to or ordered by the department.

 (d) The offender's age prevents him or her from obtaining employment.

-(e) The offender is responsible for the support of dependents and the payment of the assessment constitutes an undue hardship on the offender.
+(e) The offender is responsible for the support of dependents and the payment of the intake fee constitutes an undue hardship on the offender.

 (f) Other extenuating circumstances as determined by the department.